Encourages students to learn about ancient Japanese Samurai through reading, repsonding to, and writing haiku.

 - Identify literary elements, such as mood and dominant impression

-- Apply knowledge to create Haiku poetry
+- Apply knowledge to create haiku poetry

 - Create appropriate visual presentations

-- Haiku Organizer (PDF)
+- Haiku Organizer printable

-- Haiku examples (the Haiku Book List features traditional Japanese Haiku, as well as modern examples of the form)
+- Haiku examples (the Haiku Book List features traditional Japanese haiku, as well as modern examples of the form)

 - Glue or staplers

-- Prepare an original Haiku to model.
+- Prepare an original haiku to model.

 Step 1: Review information learned from the previous lessons.

-Step 3: Explain to the class that they are to work through the steps on the organizer to determine the mood, dominant impression, and seasonal word to write eight Haiku poems about a theme of their choosing.
+Step 3: Explain to the class that they are to work through the steps on the organizer to determine the mood, dominant impression, and seasonal word to write eight haiku poems about a theme of their choosing.

 Step 4: Brainstorm possible themes.
-Students may need help with choosing a theme, so ask for ideas and compile a list on the board.
+Students may need help choosing a theme, so ask for ideas and compile a list on the board.
 Students can chose one of the suggested themes, or come up with their own idea.
 Some suggested themes: sports, animals, school, family, friendship, war, nature, technology, loneliness, and food.

-Step 3: Students may present their work to the class on a special Japanese culture day.
+Optional: Students may present their work to the class on a special Japanese culture day.
 Ideas for this are endless, some that work well are:

 - Food: Something simple like rice with chopsticks is great, or go all out with a cultural buffet.

-- Decorations and clothing: set a festive mood, or choose a theme from Japanese history.
+- Decorations and clothing: Set a festive mood or choose a theme from Japanese history.